marudhu30/amazon-clone/README.md

 - How to structure semantic HTML for large layouts
 - Styling with Flexbox and positioning
 - Creating dropdowns, overlays, and sidebars
-- Using vanilla JS for DOM interactivity
 - Planning and building a full frontend clone step-by-step

 ---